model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 ## List of UBs

-In addition to any properties called out as SAFETY comments in the source code, all proofs must automatically ensure the absence of the following [undefined behaviors](https://github.com/rust-lang/reference/blob/142b2ed77d33f37a9973772bd95e6144ed9dce43/src/behavior-considered-undefined.md):
+In addition to any safety properties mentioned in the API documentation, all proofs must automatically ensure the absence of the following [undefined behaviors](https://github.com/rust-lang/reference/blob/142b2ed77d33f37a9973772bd95e6144ed9dce43/src/behavior-considered-undefined.md):

 * Data races.
 * Accessing (loading from or storing to) a place that is dangling or based on a misaligned pointer.